-First year

-Fall semester

-ECON 8000 Mathematical Analysis for Economists 3 hours
+3 hours

-ECON 8010 Microeconomics Theory I 4 hours
+4 hours

+3 hours

-ECON 8040 Macroeconomic Theory I 3 hours
+3 hours

-ECON 8070 Statistics for Econometrics 3 hours
+3 hours

-AAEC 9000 Research 4 hours
+1 hour

-AAEC 8010 Seminar 1 hour
+1 hour

+In their first semester and until their major professor has been determined, students must register for AAEC 9000 research hours under the section for the professor assigned to the student by the graduate coordinator (Dr. Chen Zhen).
+Once a student has found a major professor, future AAEC 9000 research hours will be registered under the section for the major professor.

+Students are encouraged to review syllabi and register for a GRSC 7770 or 7770E section that is not focused on instruction for laboratory sciences.

 Spring semester

 ECON 8020 Microeconomics Theory II 3 hours

 ECON 8080 Introduction to Econometrics 3 hours

 AAEC 8010 Seminar 1 hour

-AAEC 8350 Second Year Paper 1 hour
+AAEC 8350 Second Year Paper I 1 hour

 AAEC emphasis course or elective 3 hours

-AAEC 9000 Research 7 hours
+AAEC 9000 Research 6 hours

+GRSC 7001 GradFirst Seminar 1 hour

+Students are encouraged to register for a GRSC 7001 seminar section that is taught by a member of the department faculty.
+If no member of the department faculty is teaching a GRSC 7001 seminar then students can select from the available sections.

-Econometric and microeconomic theory written comprehensive qualifying ng examinations
+Econometric and microeconomic theory written comprehensive qualifying examinations

 Summer semester

-AAEC 8300 Second Year Paper 1 hour
+AAEC 8351 Second Year Paper II: Directed Readings

+1 hour

 Elective and/or research hours 2-6 hours

+Students will register for the AAEC 8351 section headed by their second-year paper advisor.

 Econometric and microeconomic theory re-examinations (if necessary)

 Second year

 Fall semester

 AAEC 8010 Seminar 1 hour

-AAEC 8350 Second Year Paper 1 hour
+AAEC 8352 Second Year Paper 1 hour

 AAEC 9000 Research hours

-2 - 3 courses from Sections A and B above
+2-3 courses from Sections A and B above

 Spring Semester

-AAEC 8010 Seminar 1 hour

-AAEC 9000 Research hours

-ECON 8120 Econometrics II and/or AAEC 8610 110610

-1 - 3 courses from Sections A and B above
+AAEC 8010 Seminar AAEC 9000 Research ECON 8120 Econometrics II and/or AAEC 8610 1 - 3 courses from Sections A and B above 1 hour 2-9 hours 3 hours

 Summer Semester

 Elective and/or research hours 3-6 hours

 Dissertation prospectus seminar and oral comprehensive qualifying examination.

 Advanced to candidacy